-We have entered into change in control or severance agreements with John P. Gethin, our President and Chief Operating Officer, and James J. Burke, our Vice President Finance and Chief Financial Officer; none of our other executive officers have any change in control or severance agreements.
-As discussed in more detail under "Severance and Change of Control Arrangements" below, Messrs.
-Gethin and Burke are entitled to certain benefits upon the termination of their respective employment pursuant to Severance Compensation Agreements, Retention Bonus and Insurance Agreements and the Supplemental SERP (for Mr. Burke only).
-These benefits include severance and retention payments, continued health and life insurance coverage for a limited period of time, and (for Mr. Burke only) additional service credit under the Company's Supplemental SERP.
+In December 2001, we entered into change in control or severance agreements with John P. Gethin, our former Chief Operating Officer, and James J. Burke, our Executive Vice President Finance and Chief Financial Officer.
+Neither our Chief Executive Officer nor any of our other executive officers has a change in control or severance agreement.
+Mr. Gethin's change in control or severance agreement terminated as of the date of his retirement in March 2016.

+As discussed in more detail under "Severance and Change of Control Arrangements" below, Mr. Burke is entitled to severance and retention payments and continued health and life insurance coverage for a limited period of time, among other benefits, upon the termination of his employment pursuant to his Severance Compensation Agreement and Retention Bonus and Insurance Agreement.

-The Compensation Committee initially adopted, and has maintained, these agreements with Messrs.
-Gethin and Burke because the Compensation Committee believes that such arrangements protect the interests of these senior executives when a potential change of control could affect their job security.
+The Compensation Committee initially adopted, and, with respect to Mr. Burke, has maintained, these agreements because the Compensation Committee believed that such arrangements protect the interests of these senior executives when a potential change of control could affect their job security.
 In addition, since the agreements mitigate any concern these executive officers may have in connection with a termination of their employment by us, or a potential loss of employment as a result of a change in control, they promote the interests of stockholders by assuring that these executive officers focus on evaluating opportunities that are in our best interests, without concentrating on individual personal interests, and stay committed to furthering our interests, even if we were to consider a transaction that resulted in a change of control.